rvl13/stm32-button-blinky-no-ram/README.md

 ## What is it ?

 Simple C ***button blinky*** and ***delay blinky*** codes for STM32F4, which **don't use RAM** and fit under **50 bytes**.
-Please refer this **[hackster post](https://www.hackster.io/RVLAD/50-bytes-button-blinky-on-stm32f4-which-doesn-t-use-ram-bcdadc)** for detailed explanation.
-Also, the same project has been submitted to **[hackaday 1Hz challenge](https://hackaday.io/submissions/one-hertz-challenge/list)** and additional explanation can be found on this **[hackaday post](https://hackaday.io/project/203691-stm32f4-1hz-blinky-under-50-bytes)**.
+Please refer this **[hackster.io post](https://www.hackster.io/RVLAD/50-bytes-button-blinky-on-stm32f4-which-doesn-t-use-ram-bcdadc)** for detailed explanation.
+Also, the same project has been submitted to **[hackaday.io 1Hz challenge](https://hackaday.io/submissions/one-hertz-challenge/list)** and additional explanation can be found on this **[hackaday.io post](https://hackaday.io/project/203691-stm32f4-1hz-blinky-under-50-bytes)**.
+Also, this project was featured on **[hackaday.com](https://hackaday.com/2025/08/16/2025-one-hertz-challenge-stm32-blinks-in-under-50-bytes/)**.

 ## Project Structure